nn4ip/polyite/README.md

 # Polyite: Iterative Schedule Optimization for Parallelization in the Polyhedron Model

+> Note for Docker: to use numactl, use `docker run --privileged` to give sufficient privileges for set_mempolicy and setting membind.

 ## Description
   Polyite is a tool that iteratively optimizes the schedule of a program that is representable in the [Polyhedron Model](http://polyhedral.info) in order to